guy-tallon/onelogin/Amazon Business/README.md

 ## Amazon Business

-N.B I've left this based on *.co.uk* but tested on other domains.
+N.B I've left this based on **.co.uk** but have it setup on other domains.

 ## Onelogin Settings
 <details>